Bajocode/WebsocketChatApp/README.md

 A chat app experiment consisting of a Node.js server and a JavaScript app running in the browser.

 ## Configuration
+#### Building
 1. Navigate to the project root directory
 2. run `$ npm install`
-3. run `$ npm run dev` to start the node server and `$ npm run watch` for file updates
+3. run `$ npm run dev` to start the node server with `nodemon` (auto server restart after file change)
+4. Open a new terminal tab and run `$ npm run watch` (auto-rebuild with babel compiler)

+#### Executing
-4. Open a new browser page on http://localhost:3000/
+1. Open a new browser and navigate to http://localhost:3000/
-5. Enter an email address as your chat username
+2. Enter a  email address as your chat username
     * Ideally an email address bound to a [Gravatar](https://en.gravatar.com/) account
-6. Each new browser tab kicks of a new socket stream, binding to `ws port 3001` connecting to chat room 1 by default
+7. Each new browser tab kicks of a new socket stream, binding to `ws port 3001` connecting to chat room 1 by default
-7. Switch chat rooms with the dropdown
+8. User starts in room 1, switch chat rooms with the dropdown

 ## Architecture